StanfordASL/asl_turtlebot/README.md

     * If you want to go back to testing in Gazebo and running the `roscore` locally in your VM, uncomment the last line.
   * Be sure to `source ~/.bashrc` after any changes!
 * Running gmapping onboard the turtlebot
-  * In terminal windows on the turtlebot laptop (or more conveniently for starting/stopping, through ssh terminals at `ssh turtlebot@192.168.1.22x`), run:
+  * In terminal windows on the turtlebot laptop (or more conveniently for starting/stopping, through ssh terminals at `ssh turtlebot@192.168.1.22x`, password `turtlebot`), run:

     ```bash
     roslaunch asl_turtlebot turtlebot_bringup.launch